The Employment Law Review: Cambodia

 The MLVT can only approve overtime work for a period of up to two hours per day and total working hours (including normal working hours and overtime work) cannot exceed 10 hours per day.

-Employees are entitled to 150 per cent of the normal rate of pay for overtime work on a normal working day and 200 per cent of the normal rate of pay for overtime work between 10pm and 5am the following day and for work performed during normal weekly time off.40
+Employees are entitled to 150 per cent of the normal rate of pay for overtime work on a normal working day and 200 per cent of the normal rate of pay for overtime work between 10pm and 5am the following day and for work performed during normal weekly time off.41

 A company can request that overtime work be undertaken at the weekend or weekly time off by means of a temporary suspension of weekly time off so that employees can work during these periods.
 However, this must not exceed two days per month and must not involve two consecutive periods of weekly time off.
 An employer must submit a request for the suspension of weekly time off to the MLVT before effecting such a change.

 Although the Labour Law does not specify that an employer needs to seek approval from the employee representatives and union (if any), based on current practices of the MLVT, an employer must first gain approval from the employee representatives and union (or from half of the employees if the company does not have employee representatives or a union).
+Using the new online system, an employer can now submit a request to the MLVT at least seven working days before commencing the overtime work.42

 All overtime work must be undertaken voluntarily.

-Employers are obliged to keep immigration and labour documents on-site, so that they are immediately available for labour inspection purposes.
+Employers are obliged to keep immigration and labour documents on-site so that they are immediately available for labour inspection purposes.
 For foreign workforce inspections, the joint foreign labour inspectors can request a company to disclose original documents, such as:

 - the initial declaration of employees;